Alexandria Mills: Early life

 Mills, a resident of Shepherdsville, Kentucky, had an interest in modeling at least as early as the eighth grade; following Mills' victory in Miss World 2010, a counselor at her middle school recalled that she had a modeling portfolio even then.
 The counselor also recalled her as being "very outgoing and very confident", and that Mills had demonstrated fearlessness by volunteering to sing "God Bless America" over the school intercom.

 Prior to participating in Miss World, 18-year-old Mills was homeschooled for high school, graduating shortly before the competition, and wanted to become a teacher.
 According to her mother, she also has an interest in landscape photography.
 A vegetarian, Mills was also a fashion model and was listed with Elite Models agency.

 Miss World 2010

 Mills was appointed as Miss World America 2010 to represent her country at the 2010 Miss World pageant held in Sanya, China.
 She placed first runner-up during the Miss World Beach Beauty fast track event held on October 19 and second-runner-up in Miss World Top Model was held on October 23, becoming the eventual winner of Miss World 2010 on October 30.

+Early favourite Mariann Birkedal of Norway, listed by British bookmaker William Hill as the woman to beat ahead of Mills, finished in the top seven.

+Mills wept as the outgoing Miss World Kaiane Aldorino of Gibraltar placed the tiara on her head.